asousadias/asd_OpenMusic_patches/asd_OM_fractalize/README.md

 ## Remarks
 The current folder consists of:<br>

-- fractalize-n.omp - the main patch.<br>
+- fractalize-n.omp - the main patch.
-- fractalize-n-help.omp - a help patch containing an example and some operating mode instructions.<br>
+- fractalize-n-help.omp - a help patch containing an example and some operating mode instructions.
-- fractalize-rec.omp - a variant of the main patch.<br>
+- fractalize-rec.omp - a variant of the main patch.
-- fractalize_rec-help.omp - a help patch containing an example and some operating mode instructions.<br>
+- fractalize_rec-help.omp - a help patch containing an example and some operating mode instructions.
 - onset-dur.omp - subsidiary patch for regular onset/duration generation
 - fractalize-n-help ALL.omp - same as _fractalize-n-help.omp_ but self-contained, i.e. it contains all the patches as abstractions.<br>

 ## History:
 - 2018, May: Release on GitHub<br>